 There are many sporting events in Oxford, such as organised running events which are a great way to meet new people and keep fit.
 This website lists some of activities happening in Oxford.
 There are many tennis courts, swimming pools, gyms etc in Oxford – have a look at the Oxford Council website for information.

-• Yellow Submarine is a cafe very near the school, which serves excellent sandwiches, salads and soups, as well as a variety of hot and cold drinks and cakes.
+• Yellow Submarine is a cafe on Park End Street, which serves excellent sandwiches, salads and soups, as well as a variety of hot and cold drinks and cakes.

 • Oxford has a large number of restaurants and cafes.
 The best place to head for a meal is probably the Cowley Road which is one of the most vibrant and multi-cultural areas in Oxford.
 Here you can find restaurants offering food from all over the world which show the diverse character of our city and the UK.

 • Oxfordshire County Library is a good place to study after class, and is accessible to everybody.
 You can become a member for free if you have proof of address in Oxford.

 • There are a number of bookshops in Oxford.
 The most famous of these is Blackwells Bookshop which is located on Broad Street.
 Its famous Norrington Room has over three miles of book shelves and is the largest room selling books in the world.

 • Oxford has two main markets.
 The first is The Covered Market which is one of the best places to buy cheese and fresh products in Oxford.
 The Gloucester Green Market is open on Wednesdays and Thursdays from 09.00-16.00 and Saturdays from 10.00-17.00.

 • There are two large supermarkets on Queen Street – Marks and Spencers and Sainsburys.